Southern Air Transport: Iran–Contra affair

-On 5 October 1986, a Southern Air Transport C-123K, loaded with weapons, failed to return from a scheduled drop to the Contras in Nicaragua.
+On 5 October 1986, a C-123K, loaded with weapons, failed to return from a scheduled drop to the Contras in Nicaragua.
 In charge of the operation was Felix Rodriguez.
 He was the logistics officer for airlifts of weapons and supplies from the Ilopango air base, in El Salvador, to the jungle hide-outs of the Contras.
 Rodriguez did not notify the Defense Department or the CIA but rather attempted to get word about the missing C-123K to Donald Gregg, the National Security Advisor for Vice President George H. W. Bush.
-The shooting down of an SAT flight helped expose the Iran-Contra scandal.
-Logbooks retrieved from the wreckage linked SAT to a history of involvement with the CIA, cocaine and the Medellin drug cartel.
+The shooting down of a flight helped expose the Iran-Contra scandal.
+Logbooks retrieved from the wreckage linked SAT to a history of involvement with the CIA].
 The logs documented several SAT flights to Barranquilla, during October 1985.

 In the same time period Wanda Palacios told the FBI that SAT was running drugs.
-She worked in the early 1980s for Colombia’s Medellin Cartel and had direct knowledge of the cartel’s dealings with the CIA and the Contras.
+She worked in the early 1980s for Colombia's Medellin Cartel and had direct knowledge of the cartel's dealings with the CIA and the Contras.
 She brought her testimony to US Senator John Kerry.
 Wanda Palacios had witnessed in 1983-1985 in Barranquilla, the arrival of SAT planes loaded with weapons for the cartel, which would then send them to the Contras.
 The planes would return to the US loaded with cocaine.
 Palacio stated that Jorge Luis Ochoa Vásquez himself explained to her the guns-for-drugs deal with the CIA to supply the Contras.
+Ms. Palacios' story was subsequently established to be false.
+Southern Air Transport v.
+Post-Newsweek, 568 So.
+2d 927 (Fla.
+3d DC 1990).

 While Iran Contra was in operation Southern Air Transport had obtained a hangar at Dover Air Force Base, a United States Air Force base located 2 mi southeast of the city of Dover, Delaware.

+1990 Snapshot

+A 1991 Miami Herald article provided a 1990 snapshot of the company.
+SAT made just over $150 million revenue in 1990 (around $370 million in 2025 terms).
+A typical annual revenue split was 40% military/60% commercial but military share was atypically high in 1990 due to the Gulf War.
+Major programs and annual amounts for the company included: